redpesk-labs/red-pak/docs/4-Usage.md

 redconf --yaml config --redpath /var/redpak/parentnode/child1
 ```

 ### Merge config

 The `mergeconfig` config command allows to display/check the merged config of a node.
 That is to say, the configuration of the current node and the concatenation of its parents.
-Remember that a node inherits from its parents contraints and so some warnings can appeared into it.
+Remember that a node inherits from its parents constraints and so some warnings can appeared into it.

 * `--expand` option expands the environment variable of the configuration file.
 * `--yaml` option return the yaml merged config file.

 ```bash
 # su rp-owner